Visit Search Results Page

 With several miles of roads and trails, Weston Hills is popular for four-wheeling, riding ATVs and dirt bikes, and hunting.

-Overview The Bureau of Land Management's Moab Field Office manages Westwater Canyon.
-A contact station and ranger residence is located at the boat ramp.
+The Bureau of Land Management's Moab Field Office manages Westwater Canyon.
+A contact station and ranger residence is located at the put-in.
 River Rangers conduct permit and equipment checks, provide information, and patrol the Canyon.
-Arriving at the...
+Trash service is available and...

 Attention: Beginning in January 2020, permits for Westwater Canyon will be available via recreation.gov.
 Westwater Canyon is the first whitewater stretch on the Colorado River in Utah.
 The canyon is 17 miles long and includes Class IV rapids, is challenging...